 What’s available for campsites?

 Quetico campsites are clearings in the woods and require the traveler to carry a fire grate and latrine shovel with them as they travel.
-BWCAW campsites will have a cemented-in fire grate and wilderness box latrine located at each USFS approved campsite.
+BWCA camping sites will have a cemented-in fire grate and wilderness box latrine located at each USFS approved campsite.
 The BWCAW approved campsites are the only sites that visitors can legally camp overnight.
 Visitors can camp up to 14 consecutive days at one site before they must move on to another site.
 Leave the campsite cleaner than you found it.
 Pack out all garbage, fishing line, and twist ties.
 Please follow the BWCA permits and camping rules.

 Are campfires allowed?